CarlosIlgenfritz/bookreview/thinkprocess.md

 # Think Process
 In this file I will try to demonstrate my thought process for creating the application.
-During development a lot of things cross my mind, but I'll try to list the main ones, but I may have forgotten something :grimacing:
+During development a lot of things cross my mind, but I'll try to list the main ones, but I may have forgotten something.
+After reading the requirements and needs of the system, I chose to make a monolith because I understood that since it is for internal use, the system will not have many requests, and there would be no need to scale it.
 After reading and understanding the requirements and how the 3rd party API works.
 Define the following goals

 #### Definition of the framework to be used: